 The north elevation faces Broadway/Old Route 66 and displays the variation in planes incorporated into the design of the Webb Residence as well as the various roof profiles and the cupola (photo 2, 3).
-The façade's projecting tower and north face of the wrap-around porch is visible on the east side.
+The facade's projecting tower and north face of the wrap-around porch is visible on the east side.
 The cross gable is the eastern-most bay and projects the farthest north.
-The gable end is capped with white and dark yellow metal block finial scroll shape.
-The wall is clad with the roof's slate and includes two courses of scalloped shingles near the peak.
-Positioned just above a small pent roof is a band of three one-over-one windows separated by pressed tin architrave elements painted white with dark yellow accents.
+The gable end is capped with white and yellow ochre metal block finial scroll shape.
+The gable end wall is clad with the roof's slate and includes two courses of scalloped shingles near the peak.
+Positioned just above a small pent roof is a band of three one-over-one windows separated by pressed tin architrave elements painted white with yellow ochre accents.
 The eaves are boxed with metal raking cornice painted white.
-The bay's fenestration is spaced evenly within three columns.
-The second story features two one-over-one windows with the westernmost opening holding a one-over-one window with a square, fixed stained glass window in the transom.
+The bay's fenestration is evenly spaced along three vertical lines.
+The second story features two one-over-one windows with the westernmost opening holding a third one-over-one window with a square, fixed stainedglass window in the transom.
 This is located in a stairwell landing, its lintel in line with the other two windows, and its sill in line with the lintels of the first story windows.
-The stained glass features a white "W" near the top.
-On the first story, the easternmost window is a fixed window that aligns with the upper sash of the centered one-over-one window.
-The westernmost fixed window aligns with the center window's lower sash.
+The original stainedglass window features a white "W" near the top.
+On the first story, the easternmost window is a fixed single light window.
+It is half as tall as the one-over-one window next to it, and their lintels align.
+The westernmost window is a fixed single light.
+It is half as tall as the center window, and their sills align.
+The three one-over-one basement windows vertically align with the upper story windows.

-The central bay of the north elevation recedes approximately two feet from the eastern bay, and is capped by a pyramidal section of the roof (photo 3, 4).
-This bay's fenestration is also spaced evenly within three columns.
+The central bay of the north elevation recedes approximately two feet from the eastern bay and is capped by a pyramidal section of the roof supporting the cupola (photo 3 and 4).
+This bay's fenestration is also organized into three vertical lines.
 The second story has a one-over-one window in the eastern and western columns, but none at center.
-The first story has three one-over-one windows, and the basement, barely visible behind shrubbery, also has three windows.
+The first story has three one-over-one windows, and the basement, barely visible behind shrubbery, also has three one-over-one windows that align with those of the upper stories.

 The westernmost bay of the north elevation recedes considerably, creating a west elevation on the central bay (photo 4).
 This narrow wall has a single one-over-one window for both stories and the basement.
-The westernmost bay has two columns of windows.
+The westernmost bay has two evenly spaced vertical lines of windows.
 The second story has two one-over-one windows.
-The first story has a fixed window in the east column that aligns with the upper sash of the one-over-one in the west column.
-The basement has two windows.
+The eastern window of the first story is a fixed single light that is half the height of the western one-over-one window.
+The lintels of these two windows align.
+The basement has two one-over-one windows that align with those of the upper stories.